A Leap Towards Decentralization and Enhanced Uptime on IOTA

 To address these issues, we are upgrading the current Coordinator to a decentralized Validator Committee.
 This change means that the placement of milestones will no longer rely solely on a single Coordinator managed by the IOTA Foundation.
 Instead, multiple validators form a committee together using an off-chain Byzantine Fault Tolerant (BFT) consensus mechanism to determine the placement of the next milestone, by having each validator propose the parents to be referenced in the milestone.

-The benefits of this upgrade are obvious: it ensures censorship resistance due to no single entity/machine checking the validity of transactions in the network and it improves uptime, due to the fact that the committee can still produce milestones even if a couple of validators go offline for reasons such as network outage or misbehavior.
+The benefits of this upgrade are obvious.
+It ensures censorship resistance due to no single entity/machine checking the validity of transactions in the network and it improves uptime because the committee can still produce milestones even if a couple of validators go offline for reasons such as network outage or misbehavior.

 The deployment process for the Validator Committee followed our standard, comprehensive approach: